How Old Do You Have to Be to Open a Bank Account

 Example: Bank of America

-- Digital Bank: These banking institutions reduce expenses by eliminating the need for brick-and-mortar locations.
+- Digital Bank: These online banking institutions reduce expenses by eliminating the need for brick-and-mortar locations.
 While they don't have physical branches, they usually offer no fees, high savings rates, and nationwide ATM networks.

 Example: Axos Bank